-The Seduction of Darkness highlights the performative nature of photography.
-Fluidly moving within the parameter of darkness, thoughtful, considered choreographic...
+The seduction of darkness, adaptation 2 highlights the performative nature of photography.
+It is the third iteration of a work...
 Read More

-The Seduction of Darkness highlights the performative nature of photography.
-Fluidly moving within the parameter of darkness, thoughtful, considered choreographic gestures are performed by the artist.
-Overlaying and exposing multiple fragments, the actions of the body inherently become a part of the image.
-The performing body and performing image are fused together through the tactility of touching and feeling around the space.
-Oscillating between analogue and digital processes, the large installation questions how we see images, how images are made and what seduces us to re-see images of the past.
-As Sontag put it, 'to photograph is to appropriate the thing photographed.
+Oscillating between analogue and digital processes, the photographic installation questions how we see images, how images are made and what seduces us to re-see images of the past.
+As Sontag put it, 'to photograph is to appropriate the thing being photographed.
 It means putting oneself into a certain relation to the world that feels like knowledge -- and, therefore, like power.'
 Re-photographing fragments of archival images, the cut of the camera slices the body with its strict frame and sharp edges.
 These gestures offer power to the artist and the viewer.
-The crop of the reproduction draws attention and celebrates the talismanic aspect of photography.
+The crop of the reproduction draws attention to and celebrates the talismanic aspect of photography.